givedirectly/Google-Partnership/token_server/README.md

         [Credentials page](https://console.developers.google.com/apis/credentials?project=mapping-crisis).
      -  Upload to the [Amazon Secrets Manager](https://aws.amazon.com/secrets-manager/getting-started/) using the provided instructions.
-     -  Take the "Secret ARN"'" (starting with `arn:aws:secretsmanager`) and put it into the `SECRET_ID` field in [aws_get_credentials.js](./aws_get_credentials.js).
+     -  Take the "Secret ARN" (starting with `arn:aws:secretsmanager`) and put it into the `SECRET_ID` field in [aws_get_credentials.js](./aws_get_credentials.js).
      - Make sure the region you created the secret in matches the region